04 December 2023

-The ultimate guide to a neat and tidy piece of sheet music.
+Everything you need to know to create a neat and tidy piece of sheet music

-If you are currently composing or arranging a piece of music, you will know that tidying up your score before completion is a challenge!
+If you are currently composing or arranging a piece of music (maybe even for the Pianist Composing Competition), you will know that tidying up your score before completion is a challenge!
 Our quest for perfection can drive us to tweak, change and edit more than we need to, with no real system in place.

 1. First things first….

 The title and composer!
 The title of your piece will always sit centrally at the top of the page.
-The name of the composer (most likely you) sits a couple of lines down on the right-hand side in a smaller font.
+The name of the composer (most likely you) sits on the right-hand side, below the title.
 You’ll see in the example below that you also have the option to credit others who may have been involved in your compositional process.

 2. Check your clefs

 Is there a change of clefs halfway through your piece?
 Did you remember to insert the new clef?
 Did you remember to revert back to the original clef if you intended to do so?

 Scan through your piece carefully and make sure that the beats in each bar add up in correspondence with the time signature.
 We can sometimes add an extra beat in by accident.
 It’s easily done.

 It's important to make sure that your score can breathe.
 Make sure you can clearly read every single note, without trouble.
 Are your left-handed notes edging close to the right-hand stave?
 Add a little room by moving the two staves a little further apart.